UCSD-SUMS/latex-w17-workshop/Presentation Notes.md

   \bibitem{sourceName2} Amazing Source #2: www.source2.com
 \end{thebibliography}
 ```

 ## Talking Points
 - Using packages: Here are some immediately useful ones
-  - AMSMath
+  - AMS Stuff
-    - One of many packages provided by the American Mathematical Society.
+    - Tons of great packages provided by the American Mathematical Society.
     - Quick explanation: This package is meant to solve many small display issues in texts with a lot of mathematical notation, notably with multi-line equations.
     - Almost always worth including!
   - hyperref